 Tip: You might want to add a decorative bead before you tie the knots.

-Lay one end of the necklace or bracelet pointing down, and the other end pointing up (see pic to the left).
+Lay one end of the necklace or bracelet pointing down, and the other end pointing up.

 Step 3: Start Tying

-Now start tying the square knot sennit.
-You'll use the two ends of your necklace or bracelet as your filler cords.
+Now tie three square knots.
+You'll use the two ends of your necklace or bracelet as your "filler" or "anchor" cords.

 Step 4: Tie Off

-On the underside of your square knot sennit, tie a tight overhand knot.
+On the underside of your square knot series, tie a tight overhand knot.